use-ink/ink-docs/docs/faq/migrating-from-ink-3-to-4.md

   constructors.
 See [`erc20`](https://github.com/paritytech/ink-examples/blob/main/erc20/lib.rs) and other examples which use a `Mapping`.
 - `SpreadAllocate`, `SpreadLayout`, `PackedLayout`, `PackedAllocate` have been removed.
-  It's best to see [the documentation](https://github.com/727-Ventures/ink/blob/feature/storage-docs/examples/complex-storage-structures/README.md) of the new storage abstration for how to migrate.
+  It's best to see [the documentation](https://github.com/727-Ventures/ink/blob/feature/storage-docs/examples/complex-storage-structures/README.md) of the new storage abstraction for how to migrate.

 ## Removal of `wee-alloc` support